-Number of University of Wolverhampton credits taken on current course Percentage average based on best results from: Borderline zone criteria 280-400 220 level 5 and 6 credits, of which at least 100 credits must be at level 6 and include an independent study/project module and a 40 credit level 5 sandwich placement module.
-120 credits or more of the grades achieved in the 220 selected credits are in a higher class than that indicated by the grade average.
-180-260 160 level 5 and 6 credits, of which at least 100 credits must be at level 6 and include an independent study/project module and a 40 credit level 5 sandwich module.
-100 credits or more of the grades achieved in the 180 selected credits are in a higher class than that indicated by the grade average.
+Number of UofW credits taken on current course Percentage average based on best results from Borderline zone criteria 280-400 220 level 5 and 6 credits; at least 100 credits must be at level 6 and include an independent study/project module and a 40 credit, level 5 placement module.
+180-260 160 level 5 and 6 credits; at least 100 credits must be at level 6 and include an independent study/project module and a 40 credit, level 5 placement module.
+100 credits or more of the grades achieved in the 160 selected credits are in a higher class than that indicated by the grade average.